michaelsoliman1/flutter_quotable/README.md

 # Quotes App

-The Goal of this app is to demonstrate is best practices to follow while writing flutter apps, it will be focused on two main things:
+The goal of this app is to demonstrate the best practices to follow while writing flutter apps. it will be focused on the following:

 - App Architecture
 - App Structure